Lawsuit: Some Georgia absentee ballots sent out too late

-The Georgia Democratic Party says election officials in some counties waited too long to send out absentee ballots for the upcoming runoff election and is asking a judge to extend the deadline for accepting them.
+Election officials in some Georgia counties waited too long to send out absentee ballots for the state's Dec.
+4 runoff election, so the deadline for returning those ballots should be extended, the Georgia Democratic Party argues in a new federal lawsuit.

+A spokeswoman for the secretary of state's office countered on Friday that any blame lies with the Democrats, whose lawsuits delayed certification of the general election's results.

-Results of the general election were certified Nov.
-17, but a federal lawsuit filed Thursday by the Democratic Party says at least 65 counties didn't send out absentee ballots for the Dec.
-4 runoff until this week.
+Results of the Nov.
+6 election were finally certified on Nov.
+17, but at least 65 of the state's 159 counties didn't send out absentee ballots for the runoff until this week, according to the lawsuit filed Thursday.
+That leaves some would-be absentee voters with only a week to get their ballots back to elections officials.

-Generally absentee ballots must be received by Election Day to be counted.
-The lawsuit asks a judge to order that absentee ballots postmarked by Dec.
-4 and received by Dec.
-7 be counted.
-It also asks that the secretary of state be prohibited from certifying the election results until she has confirmed that those ballots have been counted.
+There are two statewide races on the runoff ballot — secretary of state and a seat on the Public Service Commission.
+Runoff elections in Georgia are triggered when no candidate wins more than 50 percent of the vote.

 Premium content for only $0.99